 Peach is also safe for dogs, provided it’s served in moderation.

-- Oven-baked crunchy treats made with creamy Greek yogurt, sweet strawberries and pumpkin granola
+- Oven-baked crunchy treats made with creamy Greek yogurt, tropical coconut and pumpkin granola will drive your dog into a drooling frenzy

 Can dogs eat cherry Greek yogurt?